rafaelcascalho/be-the-hero-backend/README.md

 This project is currently deployed at [heroku PAAS](http://heroku.com/).
 Case you're interested in doing the same just [check out this tutorial](https://devcenter.heroku.com/articles/deploying-nodejs).

-### IF you're using docker with docker-compose :whale:
+### :whale: IF you're using docker with docker-compose :whale:

 This is an example of my docker-compose file